callemoon/tcan4550_linux/README.md

 listen-only - ip link set can0 type can listen-only on (do not send anything, not even ack for received packges)

 ## Limitations
 Does not support CAN FD
-Does not support suspend/resume

 ## References
 https://www.kernel.org/doc/html/v6.6/networking/can.html